CadeBrown/cadebrown.github.io/_posts/2020-10-23-kata-3-ckc-exprs.md

 Fairly straightforward, and since it is recursive and right associative, we can have things like `x = y = z;`.
 Just make sure you track your `make_unique`, `SUB`, and `move` calls with unique pointers.
 If you're getting weird errors that are hard to read but contain "unique" in the error message, chances are that you've forgotten a `move` somewhere.

+It's also important to note that just because something is syntactically valid, does not imply that it is semantically valid -- for example, the code `x + y = z;` will parse just fine with our parser, but, depending on the types of the variables involved, probably won't actually be valid code.
+However, at this stage, we are just focused on parsing it syntactically.
+We'll worry about whether everything checks out later.

 #### Binary Operators (left associative)